rui314/mold/README.md

 It looks like mold has achieved the goal.
 It can link Chromium in 2 seconds with 8-cores/16-threads, and if I enable the preloading feature (I'll explain it later), the latency of the linker for an interactive use is less than 900 milliseconds.
-It is actualy faster than `cat`.
+It is actually faster than `cat`.

 Note that even though mold can create a runnable Chrome executable,